-While Japanese master craftsmen command up to $100,000 for turning bamboo into a fishing pole, aspiring younger makers can barely find anyone to take them on as apprentices.
-And this isn’t the only time-honored Japanese craft at the brink of extinction.
-How could this happen in a country that, for centuries, has served as a model of hand-made perfection?
+Japanese master craftsmen can command up to $100,000 for turning bamboo into a fishing pole.
+Yet, this time-honored craft is at the brink of extinction — and it’s not the only one.
+How could this happen in a country that, for centuries, has served as a model of handmade perfection?